-Painters, drawers, crafters, and photographers are just a few creative people who earn a decent income selling their online courses.
+Painters, drawers, crafters, and photographers are a few creative people who earn a decent income by selling online courses.

-I know some artists who quit their full-time job and make an art career from their art blog and selling online courses.
+I know some artists who quit their full-time job and make an art career from their art blogs and selling online courses.

 Make Money From Art With Workshops